Gwichʼin: Gwichʼin tribes and clans

 The many different bands or tribes of Gwichʼin include but are not limited to: Deenduu, Draanjik, Di’haii, Gwichyaa, Kʼiitlʼit, Neetsaii or Neetsʼit, Ehdiitat, Danzhit Hanlaii, Teetlʼit, and Vuntut or Vantee.

 Three major clans survive from antiquity across Gwichʼin lands.
+People are expected to marry outside their clans.
 Two are primary clans and the third has a lower/secondary status.
-The first clan are the Nantsaii, which literally translates as "First on the land", the second clan are the Chitsʼyaa which translates as "The helpers" (second on the land).
+The first clan are the Nantsaii, which literally translates as "First on the land"; the second clan are the Chitsʼyaa which translates as "The helpers" (second on the land).

 The last clan is called the Tenjeraatsaii, which translates as "In the middle" or "independents".
-This last clan is reserved for people who marry within their own clan, which is considered incestual.
+This last clan is reserved for people who marry within their own clan, which is considered incestuous.
 To a lesser degree, it is for children of people who are outside of the clan system.

 Location and population

-Approximately 4,500 Gwichʼin live in 15 small communities in the Northwest Territories and the Yukon Territory of Canada, and in northern Alaska.
-Gwichʼin communities include:
+Over 6,000 Gwichʼin live in 15 small communities in northern parts of the Northwest Territories and the Yukon Territory of Canada, and in northern Alaska.
+The Gwichʼin communities are: